emqx/mria/README.md

 Dirty read operations (such as `mnesia:dirty_read`, `ets:lookup` and `mnesia:dirty_select`) are allowed.
 However, it is recommended to wrap all reads in `mria:ro_transaction` function.
 Under normal conditions (when all shards are in sync) it should not introduce extra overhead.

+## Callbacks

+Mria can execute callbacks on some system events.
+They can be registered using `mria:register_callback/2` function.

+- `stop`: This callback is executed when the DB stops or restarts.
+- `start`: This callback is executed when the DB starts or restarts.

+Note that the DB restarts when the node joins the cluster.